 - Reuse the same core logic for a web app, mobile app, or CLI.

-These advantages give your application the options to evolve rather than forcing early, irreversible decisions.
+These options let your application evolve rather than forcing early, irreversible choices.

 Core Goals of Clean Architecture